carmonaja03/SimpleFramework/README.md

   3. has utilities
   4. has cluecumber reporting

 Currently, It supports UI automation using selenium webdriver.
-API will be added in the future(still looking for opensource sites).
+API will be added in the future.
 Will also update this framework from time to time.

 1. create a folder in your laptop/PC